 What follows is a short theological and ethical meditation on the ninth stanza of Psalm 119 (vv.
 65-72),1 focusing on the theme of goodness.
 It aims to persuade us that the goodness of God is what we truly need, and deep down what we truly desire, when our instincts don’t mislead us.
 It’s also a small attempt in an ongoing campaign to persuade us of the benefit of attending to the theos in theology and the theo-logic in theological ethics.

-My translation is clunky, because I have tried to approximate the Hebrew word order (initial tet words are indicated by underlining).
+My translation is clunky, because I have tried to approximate the Hebrew word order (initial tet words are indicated by italics).
 Doing so gives some sense of how the stanza emphasises the theme of goodness,2 as does my decision to translate tov uniformly as ‘good’, even when both commitments lead to less than idiomatic English.

 65 Good you have done to your servant,